DavidBK/shampoo/Node/Basic.md

 -- *Estimation time: 1-2 Days*

 ---
-Node JS is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+NodeJS is a JavaScript runtime built on Chrome's V8 JavaScript engine.

 This is a basic introduction to Node JS and JavaScript.